Four Ways to Revoke or Change Your Directive

 A person may revoke the person's own health care directive or disqualify a surrogate by doing any of the following: 1.
 Making a written revocation of a health care directive or a written statement to disqualify a surrogate.
 2. Orally notifying the surrogate or a health care provider.
 3. Making a new health care directive.
 4. Any other act that demonstrates a specific intent to revoke or to disqualify a surrogate.

 A.R.S. § 36-3202Notice how broad that last option is.
 Arizona does not limit revocation to a specific form.
-If your actions clearly demonstrate the intent to revoke, that can be enough.
+If your actions clearly show the intent to revoke, that can be enough.
 Tearing up the document, for example, could qualify under that catch-all provision.

 Practical Considerations When Revoking